 Daniel was a founding employee and Chief Scientist of Endeca, a search pioneer that Oracle acquired for $1.1B.

 Daniel led a local search team at Google.

 Daniel was a Director of Data Science and Engineering at LinkedIn and he established their query understanding team.

 Daniel is a widely recognized writer and speaker.
-Daniel is frequently invited to speak at academic and industry conferences, particularly in the areas of information retrieval, web science and data science.
+He is frequently invited to speak at academic and industry conferences, particularly in the areas of information retrieval, web science and data science.
 Daniel has written the definitive textbook on faceted search (now a standard for ecommerce sites), established an annual symposium on human-computer interaction and information retrieval, and authored 24 US patents.
-Daniel's social media posts have attracted over a million page views.

 Daniel advises and consults for companies that can benefit strategically from his expertise.
-Daniel's clients range from early-stage startups to “unicorn” technology companies like Etsy, Pinterest and Flipkart.
+His clients range from early-stage startups to established technology companies like Etsy and Pinterest.
 Daniel helps companies make decisions around algorithms, technology, product strategy, hiring, and organizational structure.

 Apr, 2015 - Current (over 1 year)